Our Pages

 What is it?

-The dried leaves of Lobelia, a plant that comes to us from the American Indian tradition of medicine.
+In herbal medicine we use the dried leaves of Lobelia inflata; a plant that comes to us from the great Native American tradition of medicine.
 Lobelia grows to about half a meter and gives off angular leaves.
-The flowers of all Lobelias are distinctive and delicate and the medicinal Lobelia is no exception with its exquisitely shaped pale-blue flowers rising from slender stems.
+The flowers of all Lobelias are distinctive and delicate, and the medicinal Lobelia is no exception with its exquisitely shaped pale-blue flowers rising from slender stems.

 How has it been used?

-Lobelia is one of the most important remedies of 'physiomedicalism', which is the system of herbal medicine that developed when the European and American Indian systems merged and subsequently evolved through further back-and-forths over the Atlantic.
+Lobelia was one of the most important remedies of 'physiomedicalism', which is the system of herbal medicine that developed when the European and Native American systems merged and subsequently evolved through further back-and-forths over the Atlantic.

-Lobelia’s primary use was as a potent relaxant.
+Lobelia’s primary use has been as a potent relaxant.
 Lobelia was seen to be able to open blocked channels in the body with robust efficiency.
 Lobelia has a strong reputation as a treatment for asthma and bronchitis as well as for spasms in the joints or muscles.

 TOP | HERBS A-Z LIST